LXP vs LMS: What are the Differences and Which Should You Choose

 • Learning management systems host longer content in a format compliant with the SCORM standards.
 LXPs can host basically any type of content thanks to Experience API and other technologies.

 Regardless of everything said above, you should know that LMSs and LXPs often overlap.
-For example, you may find a hybrid between LMS and LXP—an app that combines the best of the two solutions.
+For example, you may find a hybrid between both solutions—an app that combines the best of the two.
 Thus, you can build a product development team and ask them to create a platform that will be both LMS and LXP.
 In case you don’t have the budget for professional development, you can opt for a ready-made solution.
 By the way, we have an article comparing custom vs off-the-shelf software—check it out and learn about the pros and cons of both options.

 The combination of LMS and LXP for business needs